 I will order that the regulations of quantitative initiatives and fiscal practices be limited to within sound principles and remain strictly and directly related to population enumeration.
 (See Blog-Controlling Inflation)

 I will order that no pricing be forced (fixed) on private markets or commodities due to or resulting from any government subsidies and subsidy programs.
-That all agriculture, livestock, farming and other sectors with exports remain free of any and all pricing controls from public sectors, works, governments, and entities.
-And as I mentioned earlier, I will restore robust antitrust laws to combat harmful business consolidation, and restore our middle class.
+That all agriculture, livestock, farming and other sectors with exports remain free of any and all pricing controls from government.
+And I will restore robust antitrust laws to combat harmful business practices, and encourage organic growth in order to secure jobs for our middle class.

-You will get back to being paid what you're worth.
+You will get to start being paid what you're worth.

-You will get back to competing in a free and fair marketplace.
+You will get to compete in a free and fair American marketplace.

 You will have the same incentives and opportunity to invest in yourselves and build personal wealth for your families that large multinational conglomerates enjoy.

-And we can all get back to living the American dream of actually building our lives and a future for our children, giving them advantage and opportunity that's better than what we have now for ourselves.
+And you can all start living the American dream of actually building our lives and a future for our children, giving them advantage and opportunity that's better than what we have now for ourselves.

 It's not that there's a lot to fix.
-We just have to stop multinational corporate fascism and allowing institutions to actively destroy everything we built, for profits alone.
-We have to get back to common sense governing for the people.
+We just have to stop enabling corporate fascism and prevent foreign interests from actively destroy everything we built, for profits alone.
+We have to agree on common sense governing for the people.